• Skip to primary navigation

 How to keep breading from falling off

 • Pat your pork chops dry on all sides with a paper towel before beginning.
 Do not skip this step!
-Excess moisture on your pork chops will make your egg and breading mixtures more likely to slide off.
+Excess moisture on your pork chops can cause the egg and breading to slide off.

-• When coating your pork chops in the bread crumb mixture, give them a pat all over to make sure those bread crumbs are stuck to the egg layer.
+• When coating your pork chops in the bread crumb mixture, give them a pat all over to make sure the bread crumbs are stuck to the egg layer.

-• After coating your pork chops in your bread crumb mixture, gently shake to remove any excess.
+• After coating your pork chops in the egg mixture, gently shake to remove excess breading.

 • While your pork chops are frying in the pan, resist the urge to nudge them around.
 Do not move them until they've browned and are ready to be flipped.
 Once they're ready, they will easily release from the pan.